 Is a cortisone injection for plantar fasciitis a good option?

 In some cases, plantar fascia ultrasound injections are performed.
-For example, in a study co-authored by Dr. Masci, there is evidence that ultrasound-guided injections help plantar fasciitis.
+For example, a study co-authored by Dr. Masci provides evidence that ultrasound-guided injections help plantar fasciitis.

 Pros and cons of a steroid injeciton for plantar fasciitis